ivanov-gv/zpcg/README.md

 ### Cached keyboard from the previous version

-Telegram allows developers to use keyboards but it is cached in the users device telegram instance.
-Some users still tries to use it but it is not supported anymore.
-Now it is deleting with the first received message from the new version.
+Telegram allows developers to use keyboards.
+However, it is cached in the users device telegram instance.
+Even though if it is no longer supported, the users might still attempt to use an old cached version of the keyboard.
+As a remedy, the keyboard is deleted with the first message received from the new version.
+For an efficient cleanup, consider clearing the cached keyboard with a broadcast update message.

-It might be a good idea to clear the cached keyboard with a broadcasted update message.
-It might be also a good idea to do so after the new keybord will be done in order to send only one message instead of two.
+It might be a good idea to clear the cached keyboard with a broadcast update message.
+It might be also a good idea to do so after the new keyboard will be done in order to send only one message instead of two.

 ### No general information about Montenegro Railways

-Some users are not familiar at all with the transport in Montenegro: do not know where the railways stations are, which cities have stations, etc. It leads users to blindly search for the stations that do not exist.
+Some users are not familiar at all with the transport in Montenegro: do not know where the railways stations are, which cities have stations, etc.
+It leads users to blindly search for the stations that do not exist.
 There are some examples of the inputs:

 - "Sarajevo, Belgrad" - Sarajevo is the capital of Bosnia and Herzegovina, Belgrade - the capital of Serbia.
 Why the users search those stations in the **Montenegro** Bot?
 - "Albania, Podgorica" - Albania is a country, not a city.
 Obviously, the user tried to find out are there any ways to get from the Albania to the Podgorica by a train.
 - "Podgorica, Milan" - the same
-- "Таганрог, Ростов Главный" - I'm not joking, thats the real input.
+- "Таганрог, Ростов Главный" - I'm not joking, that's the real input.
 And furthermore - the same user tried to find this route 4 times with different inputs

-I think there should be some kind of a `/help` command to return some general information about the bot, Montenegro and the transport.
+I think there should be some kind of `/help` command to return some general information about the bot, Montenegro and the transport.

 ### Low trust in the output

 Previous version of the bot was completely static, made in an hour using a free telegram bot constructor with hardcoded timetable.
 It was truly obvious that the timetable was not updated and might be (and actually was) outdated.
 So users have those trust issues now and the bot has to overcome this.

 There has to be:
 - The timetable last update time